hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 further collaboration.

-The second half of the System of Record Version Sub-Workflow provides trade partners a shared editing capability where a version may be co-created.
-The flow represents an “offer” process of sorts and benefits non-buying organizations who, as part of their business relationship, suggest purchase order details to a buying organization to inspire the issuance of a purchase order.
-A new constraint is introduced to control the movement of a version from one state to another.
+The second half of the System of Record Version Sub-Workflow provides trade partners a shared editing capability with which a version can be co-created.
+The flow represents an “offer” process of sorts and benefits sellers who, as part of their business relationship, suggest purchase order details to a buyer to inspire the issuance of a purchase order from the buyer.
+An additional constraint controls the movement of a version from one state to another.

 - Draft.
-A boolean that must exist on an object.
-If the purchase order version is a draft that exists for collaboration purposes, then this field must be set to True.
+This constraint is met when the `is_draft` field for the version is set to `true`.

 ![PO Record of version Sub-Workflow](../images/0025-purchase-order-rfc/po_sor_sub_workflow_2_of_2.png)